venhdev/dio_curl_interceptor/README.md

 ## Features

 - 🔍 Automatically converts Dio HTTP requests to cURL commands
-- 📝 Logs cURL commands to the console for easy debugging
+- 📝 Logs cURL commands to the console with custom styles and printer
 - ⚙️ Configurable options for logging behavior
 - 🔄 Support for FormData conversion
-- 🎯 Minimal setup required

 ## Getting started